Looking to boost your knowledge of the world? Why not start off with these 20 totally fun facts about Togo

 - Togo also exports cotton, phosphates, cacao and coffee.

-Do you have any interesting or fun facts about Togo that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Togo?
+Share them in the comments below!

 Previous post 🇲🇵 16 Fun Facts about Northern Mariana Islands